Penrose-type inequalities with a Euclidean background

-\begin{remark} Theorem \ref{thm_zas} does not immediately generalize to background metrics other than $\delta$ in the sense of Theorem \ref{thm_general}, for the reason that the capacity--volume inequality depends strongly on the global Euclidean nature of the region outside $\Omega$.
-On the other hand, Theorem \ref{thm_zas} requires no topological or convexity assumptions on $\Omega$. \end{remark}
+\begin{remark} Theorem \ref{thm_zas} does not immediately generalize to background metrics $\ol g$ as in Theorem \ref{thm_general}, for the reason that the capacity--volume inequality depends on the global Euclidean nature of the region outside $\Omega$.
+On the other hand, Theorem \ref{thm_zas} requires no star-shaped or mean-convexity assumptions on $\Omega$. \end{remark}